Abaza-Owen/MLETT/README.txt

 or can be converted to a numpy array file (.npz) using the script sgdml_dataset_fromextxyz.py <filename>

 MSA will read the .xyz file directly by default.

+GTT has additional functionalities including plotting a dataset, or group of datasets in 3D space, plotting bond distances vs energy as a heatmap, trimming dataset by interatomic distances, grouping like atoms together in a dataset file to help take advantage of symmetry, and creating .gjf files from a .log file.

+Most of these functionalities were tasks that I found useful or necessary in the process of developing models from our test system and so they were included here.
+If you meet a challenge that requires a different functionality feel free to reach out to me and I will do my best to accomodate.
 ____________________________________________________________________________________________________________________________________________________________________________
 Requirements:

 	Python Version >= 3.6
+	  Numpy
+	  Scipy
+	  Matplotlib

 	A properly configured Python virtual environment